-Health Qigong routines are performed slowly and purposefully.
-They enhance limb strength and flexibility of the joints and sooths the mind.
-It can help in the treatment of illnesses such as osteoporosis and is also beneficial for those with mental health issues.
-It has been shown to improve the respiratory, cardiovascular and immune systems and relieve stress.
-Although based on ancient health practices, many of the exercise routines were brought up to date in the late 20th century by The Chinese Health Qigong Association who employed sports scientists and doctors to prove the effectiveness of the exercises via clinical trials & sports science experiments.
+Health Qigong has been shown to improve the respiratory, cardiovascular and immune systems and relieve stress.
+Although based on ancient health practices, many of the exercise routines were brought up to date in the late 20th century by The Chinese Health Qigong Association who are led by sports scientists and professors to prove the effectiveness of the exercises via clinical trials & sports science experiments.
 Emphasis is placed on accuracy of movement.

 Pic: Our Instructor, Cherry, reviews the 5 Animal Forms with Master Zhou, in China 2011.
-Cherry has studied Qigong in China in 2009, 2011, 2012, 2013 and 2015, totally about a year and a half of full time residential study, 6 hours a day 5 days a week.
-Cherry has also studied Health Qigong in the UK with highly respected Chinese and European teachers in London and at the headquarters of the British Health Qigong Association, where Cherry qualified as a Health Qigong Instructor in 5 sets of Exercises.
+Cherry studied Qigong in China in 2009, 2011, 2012, 2013 and 2015, totally about a year and a half of full time residential study, 6 hours a day 5 days a week.
+Cherry also studies Health Qigong several times a year in the UK with highly respected Chinese and European teachers in London and at the headquarters of the British Health Qigong Association, where Cherry qualified as a Health Qigong Instructor in 5 sets of Exercises.

 Yi Jin Jing Shaolin Qigong